yortus/asyncawait/README.md

 `asyncawait` may suit you if:

-1. your application involves complex operations but must exploit maximum parallelism;
+1. you need to exploit maximum parallelism on node's event loop;
-2. your tooling does not support [ES6](http://wiki.ecmascript.org/doku.php?id=harmony:specification_drafts), for example because you use a compile-to-JavaScript language like [TypeScript](http://www.typescriptlang.org/) or [CoffeeScript](http://coffeescript.org/);
+2. you use [compile-to-javascript](https://github.com/jashkenas/coffee-script/wiki/List-of-languages-that-compile-to-JS) languages or other tools that don't support [ES6](http://wiki.ecmascript.org/doku.php?id=harmony:specification_drafts), such as [TypeScript](http://www.typescriptlang.org/) or [CoffeeScript](http://coffeescript.org/);
 3. you prefer your code to be as short and simple as it's synchronous/blocking equivalent; and
 4. your application runs in Node.js (eg a web server or some other server-side program).